Spring is Coming

 Standing on concrete day in and day out can lead to more than just general soreness.
 The constant pressure can cause or worsen several common foot conditions.
 One of the most frequent complaints is plantar fasciitis, a sharp, stabbing pain in the heel caused by inflammation of the tissue that runs along the bottom of your foot.
 Other issues include metatarsalgia (pain in the ball of the foot), tired arches, and general foot fatigue.
 These problems arise because your feet are working overtime to stabilize your body without any help from the ground.
 Providing them with proper support is essential for plantar fasciitis relief and preventing future discomfort.

-Warning Signs You Need Better Support
+Listen to Your Feet: Signs You Need More Support

 You don’t have to wait for sharp pain to know you need better support.
 Your body often sends subtle signals first.
 Do your feet and legs feel heavy and tired at the end of the day?
 Do you experience dull aches in your arches or heels?
 Is your lower back starting to complain?
 These are all warning signs that your footwear isn't providing adequate cushioning and alignment.
 One of the biggest misconceptions is that insoles are only for people already struggling with foot pain.
 In reality, proactive support can prevent these issues from starting.
 If you’re not sure where to begin, using an Orthotic Finder can help you identify the right level of support for your specific foot type and needs.